christophihl/startupengineer/content/_repos/dat_sci/03_dat_acq.md

 <!-- HEADING (challenge) -->
 ## <i class="fas fa-laptop-code"></i> Challenge

-This week there are two challenges for you:
+In this chapter, there are two challenges for you:

 1. Get some data via an API.
 There are millions of providers, that offer API access for free and have good documentation about how to query their service.
 You just have to google them.
 You can use whatever service you want.
 For example, you can get data about your listening history (spotify), get data about flights (skyscanner) or just check the weather forecast.